The best and worst ads that celebrated the Apollo 11 Moon landing

 The advertising blossomed on the day after Michael Collins, Buzz Aldrin, and Neil Armstrong successfully and safely splashed down in the Pacific Ocean.
 On that day, in fact, the ratio of news coverage to advertising in the New York Times completely reversed.

 The paper itself was 88 pages that Friday, July 25, 1969.
 It contained 15 full-page ads about Apollo, and another half-dozen ads that were a half-page or bigger.
 In all, there were more than 22 pages of advertisements about the Moon landings.
-The coverage itself that day commanded six pages.
+The coverage itself that day was only six pages.

 The advertisements were a bonanza of joy and opportunism, of cleverness and cliché.
 They added as much to that day’s newspaper—and to the sensibility of the Moon landings themselves—as ads elevate the Super Bowl experience.